How Striking Etsy Sellers and Gig Workers Can Get Organized

 - Exit to Community (E2C) is a popular movement today that converts privately-owned businesses into worker-owned co-ops.
 This often happens when business owners want to retire, for example.
 Examples of these are Bob’s Red Mill and King Arthur Flour.

 - Not all food co-ops are consumer-owned: Rainbow Grocery in San Francisco and Olympia Food Co-op in Olympia, Washington are worker-owned cooperatives.
-Worker-owned co-ops take many forms, from collective of professional graphic designers or engineers to taxi drivers.
+Worker-owned co-ops take many forms, from graphic designers, to engineers, to taxi drivers.

 According to the US Federal of Worker Cooperatives, worker-owned co-ops are “values-driven businesses (not necessarily a B-corp) that put worker and community benefit at the core of their purpose.
 The model has proven to be an effective tool for